andreregopuc/zkfib/README.md

-This is a toy example of the usage of Circom for the Fibonacci Sequence
+This is a toy example of the usage of Circom for the Fibonacci sequence.